dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 excerpt: ""
 ---

-My transplanar name is Cxor Apache Ogallala.
-I guard over the last great repository of freshwater here in America.
-I have a dream and I hope to share it with you, so that we might save America, the world and the souls of humanity.
-I believe that, on the basis of simplicial, irreducible symmetry that through the power of dreams, love and virtue, we can save ourselves.
-But first, we need rain *AND LOTS OF IT*.
+Our transplanar name is Cxor Apache Ogallala.
+We guard over the last great repository of freshwater here in America.
+We have a dream and We hope to share it with you, so that We might save America, the world and the souls of humanity.
+We believe that, on the basis of simplicial, irreducible symmetry that through the power of dreams, love and virtue, We can save ourselves.
+But first, We need rain *AND LOTS OF IT*.

+> We are the dreamweaver that has become a auxiliary dimension of
+> space, projected wherever there is love.

 ### You Can Never Take Our Dreams